Lark Harbour

 Lark Harbour is small fishing community on the western coast of Newfoundland, on the south side of the Bay of Islands, and west of the City of Corner Brook.

 Combined with neighbouring York Harbour, there is a population of about 880.
 Blow Me Down Provincial Park lies on the boundary between the two communities.

+Lark Harbour is approximately 50km southwest of Corner Brook.